 Fresh Drywall Ceiling with No Access Door For Attic

-When we started renovating the kitchen, we had asbestos removal and drywall installed.
+When we started renovating the kitchen, we had asbestos removed and drywall installed.
 We had the contractors just drywall over the original attic access panel.
 Not sure why we did this, probably because we knew that creating the small attic access door was easy.
 Who knows.

 Attic Access Door FAQS

-What is a Scuttle Attic?
+What is a scuttle attic?

 I found a good article that has a bit more information on scuttle attics, if you’d like to read more.

-Why should you make a Scuttle Hole in the Attic?
+Why should you make a scuttle attic?

-If you have ceiling joists laid out in a way that you can not put a full size pull-down ladder in (like us) or you just don’t need to access your attic much, then a small attic access panel might be the best option.
-It’s super easy and very inexpensive to put in a small attic access door like this one.
+If you have ceiling joists laid out in a way that you can not put a full size pull-down ladder in (like us) or you just don't need to access your attic much, then a small door for attic access might be the best option.
+It's super easy and very inexpensive to put in a small attic access door like this one.
 So, when you are weighing how much you really need to use your attic space, you might come to the realization that this is the best option.

 We hardly ever get in the attic and we don’t store anything up there… so something extremely simple and cheap was what we were looking for.